Workshop Handbook: Making Clay Tools

 Learn techniques from the pros in this FREE PDF!

 Welcome to your workshop!
-Whether you enjoy throwing, handbuilding, glaze testing or all of the above, we’ve pulled together several things for you to try out once you get back to your studio.
+Whether you enjoy throwing, handbuilding, glaze testing or all of the above, we’ve pulled together tool tips and techniques for you to try out once you get back to your studio.

 Enjoy your workshop!